diamihai/joomla-content-plugin/README.md

-joomla-content-plugin
+Joomla Content Plugin
 =====================

-The Content Plugin for Moolah E-Commerce
+The Joomla Content Plugin loads a Moolah E-Commerce store into your website.